Hınıs: History

 The Hınıs plain formed the main part of the early medieval Armenian canton of Varazhnunik.
 During this period (roughly the 4th through 7th centuries), Hınıs was probably a fortified market town.
 Later, after the Arab conquest of Armenia, the region became divided into several small principalities.
 Hınıs was "almost certainly" the capital of one of these principalities, which was called Sermatz in Greek sources.
 Sermatz seems to have covered the old district of Varazhnunik as well as the Varto plain to the southwest.
 Its rulers were probably vassals of the Kaysite emirs of Malazgirt.

 During the Kara Koyunlu period, Hınıs was the capital of a small Kurdish emirate which was a vassal of the emirate of Bitlis, which was in turn a vassal of the Kara Koyunlu themselves.
-The emirate of Hınıs was mainly based on the Hınıs plain but also extended south of the Murat Su to include Lake Nazik and the area around Bulanık.
+The emirate of Hınıs was mainly based on the Hınıs plain but also extended south of the Murat river to include Lake Nazik and the area around Bulanık.
 Later, under the Ottoman Empire, Hınıs formed a sanjak of Erzurum Eyalet.